rp01/nvs/README.md

 **🚀 A fast, lightweight Node.js version manager that requires NO admin privileges!**

-Built with Deno and compiled to a single binary, NVS solves the common pain points of existing Node version managers:
+Built with Go and compiled to a single binary, NVS solves the common pain points of existing Node version managers:

 - ✅ **No admin/root privileges required** - Works entirely in user space